MDAnalysis/WorkshopHackathon2018/INSTALL.md

 # Installing the environment

-The instructions were adapted from [Software Carpentry](http://software-carpentry.org).
+The instructions were adapted from the [Computational Methods in Physics](http://asu-compmethodsphysics-phy494.github.io/ASU-PHY494/2018/01/09/00_Setting_up_the_environment/) course, which were themselves adapted from [Software Carpentry](http://software-carpentry.org).

 ## Overview